msopyan/ground/README.md

 **Ground** is a **Official Website Landing Page** for company/designer/developers/makers who want to create a quick and professional landing page for their open source projects, SaaS products, online services, and more.

+# Design Landingpage
+For design you can check in https://www.figma.com/file/JfzuLXWN58z78vjkRQwffE/Ground

 ## Table of contents

 * [Usage](#usage)